 I had been wanting to read this and finally made time for it as a book club selection.
 I am usually not a big Grisham fan (pretty indifferent, I guess) but I do like my non-fiction.
 This story is really compelling as he follows the life of Ron Williamson, an all-American small town boy whose only dream is to play major league baseball.
 Williamson is drafted to play but things don't go as planned.
 He turns to drugs and alcohol to assuage his lost dreams and mental illness (bipolar).
 He (and his friend Dennis Fritz-sentenced to life) spent 11 years on death row for a crime he did not commit.

-thoughtful book.
+The Innocent Man addresses the American justice system in a fact-based, thoughtful book.
 Whether or not you are for or against the death penalty, it is not hard to see that the judicial system constantly mocks justice with corruption, prejudice and inefficiencies.

 What I also find is heartbreaking is the many years Ron spent getting inadequate care for his mental illness.
 Part of it you can definitely blame on the system (not being kept on meds while being incarcerated, being over medicated by prison staff, being taunted by prison staff, etc) , but also with mental health problems that is just the nature of the beast.
 It is very difficult for families to cope with adults who suffer from mental illness and get them the help they need.